-9. The information disclosed in relation to these events and transactions shall update the relevant information presented in the most recent annual financial statements and that are required under other accounting standards (e.g. AASB 7 Financial Instruments: Disclosures).
-For example, VALUE ACCOUNTS Holdings Limited has acquired a significant parcel of land in the six months to June 2023 and refinanced a major borrowing.
+- 8. Interim financial reports must include an explanation of events and transactions that are significant to an understanding of the changes in financial position and performance of the entity since the end of the last annual reporting period.
+AASB 134 provides examples of events or transactions that might need to be disclosed, but please note that the list is not exhaustive. - 9.
+The information disclosed in relation to these events and transactions should update the relevant information presented in the most recent annual financial statements and that is required under other accounting standards (such as AASB 7).
+For example, VALUE ACCOUNTS Holdings Limited has acquired a significant land area during the six month period ended 30 June 2024, entered into a new credit facility and re-negotiated an existing loan, among other significant events discussed in Note 1.
 To show the impact of the acquisition on total property, plant and equipment, we have updated the reconciliation of property, plant and equipment from the last financial statements.
-We have also updated the liquidity risk disclosures to reflect the revised payment terms resulting from the refinancing.

-- 10. If climate change matters create uncertainties that affect the assumptions used by the entity to develop estimates such as exposure to credit losses for financial assets, impairment calculations, useful lives of depreciable assets or long-term non-financial obligations, and there have been changes to those assumptions since the last annual financial report, the entity should explain how this has affected these estimates.
-Changes to assumptions may be necessary for example: - (a) following an entity's public statement about new or revised plans to decarbonise its operations (e.g. a net zero pledge) - (b) if an entity has published a sustainability/ESG report where commentary or metrics provide additional information about exposure to various risks (e.g. a report which shows significant increases in emissions or considers climate scenarios for the first time or in more detail), or - (c) as a result of substantive changes in legislation or policy, which could cause an entity to reassess the viability of a product line or result in the imposition of new costs since the end of the annual reporting period.
+We have also updated the liquidity risk disclosures to reflect the revised payment terms resulting from the new and re-negotiated loans. - 10.
+If climate change matters create uncertainties that affect the assumptions used by the entity to develop estimates (such as exposure to credit losses for financial assets, impairment calculations, useful lives of depreciable assets or long-term non-financial obligations), and there have been changes to those assumptions since the last annual financial report, the entity should explain how this has affected these estimates.
+Changes to assumptions might be necessary, for example, as follows: - (a) revision of useful economic lives and residual values of certain assets that will be replaced earlier than expected by more energy-efficient alternatives; - (b) updating cash flow forecasts to incorporate the increased costs of carbon emissions; - (c) forecasting the impact of climate change on operating margins; - (d) a public statement about an entity's new or revised plans to decarbonise its operations; - (e) to address commentary or metrics provided in a published sustainability report; or - (f) changes to segment aggregation caused by climate impacts on the production processes and regulatory environments for the products offered in the operating segments.

-Further guidance on determining the impact of climate-related matters on financial reports is included in our In depth INT2021-11 Impact of ESG matters on IFRS financial statements and our In brief INT2021-14 Impact of the Paris Agreement on Financial Reporting under IFRS which can both be accessed from Viewpoint.
-Insurers can also refer to the following publication.
-Climate related risks - what do insurers need to know?
+Further guidance on determining the impact of climate-related matters on financial reports is included in our In depth INT2021-11 Impact of ESG matters on IFRS financial statements and which can be accessed from Viewpoint.
+Insurers can also refer to the following publication, Climate related risks - what do insurers need to know?